d12frosted/elpa-mirror/melpa/tree-sitter-langs-readme.txt

-This is a convenient bundle of language grammars and queries for `tree-sitter'.
-It serves as an interim distribution mechanism, until `tree-sitter' is widespread enough for language major modes to include these definitions on their own.
+This is a convenient language bundle for the Emacs package `tree-sitter'.
+It serves as an interim distribution mechanism, until `tree-sitter' is widespread enough for language-specific major modes to incorporate its functionalities.

-Basically it's a multi-phase adoption process:

-1. `tree-sitter-langs' populates global registries of grammars and queries.
-   These global registries are defined by `tree-sitter-mode' and other `tree-sitter'-based language-agnostic minor modes, to extend existing major modes.

-2. New `tree-sitter'-based language-specific minor modes use these global registries to extend existing major modes.

-3. Major modes adopt new `tree-sitter'-based features, and distribute the grammars and queries on their own.
-They can either put these definitions in the global registries, or keep using them only internally.
+For each supported language, this package provides:

+1. Pre-compiled grammar binaries for 3 major platforms: macOS, Linux and Windows, on x86_64.
+In the future, `tree-sitter-langs' may provide tooling for major modes to do this on their own.

+2. Optional highlighting patterns.
+This is mainly intended for major modes that are not aware of `tree-sitter'.
+A language major mode that wants to use `tree-sitter' for syntax highlighting should instead provide the query patterns on its own, using the mechanisms defined by `tree-sitter-hl'.